HIS 100 History of World Societies I (3 Credits)

 HIS 346 Twentieth-Century Europe (3 Credits)

-This course considers the problems of the states of Europe, emphasizing the causes of World War I, the terrible and unpredicted consequences of "total" war, the chaotic interwar period, the effects of the Great Depression, the emergence of totalitarian id
+This course considers the problems of the states of Europe, emphasizing the causes of World War I, the terrible and unpredicted consequences of "total" war, the chaotic interwar period, the effects of the Great Depression, the emergence of totalitarian ideologies, World War II and the Holocaust, and the reconstruction of Europe amidst the context of the Cold War.

 HIS 348 Ancient History (3 Credits)

-Study of the great civilizations of Mesopotamia, Egypt, Greece and Rome.
+Study of the great civilizations of Mesopotamia, Egypt, Greece, and Rome.
 Emphasis on political, economic, social, religious, and cultural life.
-Assessment of the rise of Christianity and the Germanic invasions culminating in the end of the Western Roman E
+Assessment of the rise of Christianity and the Germanic invasions culminating in the end of the Western Roman Empire.

-HIS 350 Borders and Moving People (3 Credits)
+HIS 350 Borders and Moving Peoples (3 Credits)

-HIS 350H Borders and Moving People (3 Credits)
+HIS 350H Honors Borders and Moving Peoples (3 Credits)

-Examines the contemporary history of border, violence, migration patterns, government controls,, and ideologies of ethnic and national belonging in, global and comparative perspective.
-Emphasis on, understanding how racially exclusive and, politically authoritarian ideologies triumph over, the diverse and democratic promises of revolution,, nation building, and constructions of the "the, people".
+Examines the contemporary history of border violence, migration patterns, government controls, and ideologies of ethnic and national belonging in global and comparative perspective.
+Emphasis on understanding how racially exclusive and politically authoritarian ideologies triumph over the diverse and democratic promises of revolution, nation building, and construction of the people.

-HIS 361 Latin America: Readings in Latin-American History (3 Credits)
+HIS 361 Readings in Latin American History (3 Credits)

 Intensive directed reading for exceptionally able students.